✨ Please note: Ticket costs are available on the Lite plan or above.

 Example

-Let’s say you have a 5-day course with a pro-rated discount.
-If you duplicate that entry and add 5 more dates, the system will apply the discount for the 5 past dates to the new dates as well.
-This results in an inaccurate discount, as it assumes the customer has already attended the previous dates:
+If you duplicate a 5-day course with a pro-rated discount and add 5 more dates, the system will apply the discount for the past 5 dates to the new ones.
+This results in an inaccurate discount, as it assumes the customer attended the previous dates:

 💡 To avoid this, ensure you review the entry and remove any past dates where necessary, especially when adding new dates after the course has started.